Plan your visit to Grand Staircase-Escalante

 Where to Stay in Grand Staircase-Escalante:

-While there are many options falling in the categories of hotels, B&Bs, camp grounds and resorts, we opted to stay Man sitting in deserton BLM land just outside the town of Escalante, Utah.
+While there are many options falling in the categories of hotels, B&Bs, camp grounds and resorts, we opted to stay on BLM land just outside the town of Escalante, Utah.
 BLM stands for the Bureau of Land Management, which is a federal agency under the U.S. Department of The Interior…long story short BLM Lands are public lands that are free to stay on, all they ask is that you pack out what you pack in and register at the visitors center in town so that they know you are out there (for your own safety and to monitor traffic)

 We Spent 2 nights out on BLM land in this area and the views were beyond incredible.
 Not only did we get to look off into a painted desert- the sunrise, sunset and night sky were incredible.